JWatus/AlivioClient/README.md

 ### MiCuenta API

 If You want to check out how it all looks like there will be necessity of running MiCuenta API.
-Source code of it You can find here:
+Source code of it You can find at following link:
 * [https://github.com/JWatus/MiCuentaApp](https://github.com/JWatus/MiCuentaApp)

 ### How does it work?